nymkappa/udacity-datastructure-nanodegree/P1/problem_1.md

 # Datastructure

 For this problem, I choose to use two arrays.
 One is the cache data itself, which stored the key/value pair information.
-The other array is a FIFO queue that holds the access history.
+The other array is a FIFO queue that holds the access history, it behaves like a hash map as it links a cache index to it history position.

 # Complexity